ausbernard/ausbernard/README.md

   Hey, I'm Austin!
 </h2>

 To keep things simple, I'm here for the moments I enjoy and that is teaching others difficult topics.
 My first student was myself.
 Battling depression and anxiety I found computers to be a great outlet to process because computers were just 0's and 1's.
 I started teaching myself Logical Thinking (**on EdX**).
 Then I moved to Python (**MITx**).
 At this point I was hooked and a buddy brought me into the world of Linux & Bash.
 Open Source has been great for me and I have adopted it in the way I mentor and teach others learning how to code.
-I currently work as a Systems Engineer and yeah, the rest I'm finding out. ⚡
+I currently work as a Systems Engineer II and yeah, the rest I'm finding out. ⚡
 <h2 align="center">
   My Mentees Now Work At
 </h2>